 Ban for a minimum period of one year and a maximum period of 5 years for any such individual.
 In addition, a fine may be imposed, the amount of which shall be unlimited and left to be assessed in the light of the actual circumstances # xii.)
-Is aware that any other Player or individual has engaged in conduct, or received approaches, such as described in (i) to (xi) above, and has failed to disclose the same to his/her captain or to his/her team manager, or to a senior Board official or to the Anti Corruption and Security Unit xiii.)
-Has received, or is aware that any person has received, threats of any nature which might induce him/her to engage in conduct, or acquiesce in any proposal made by an approach, such as described in paragraphs (i) to (xii) above, and has failed to disclose the same to his/her captain or to his/her team manager, or to a senior Board official or to the Anti Corruption and Security Unit xiv.)
+Is aware that any other Player or individual has engaged in conduct, or received approaches, such as described in (i) to (xi) above, and has failed to disclose the same to his Captain or to his Team Manager, or to a senior Board official or to the Anti Corruption and Security Unit xiii.)
+Has received, or is aware that any person has received, threats of any nature which might induce him to engage in conduct, or acquiesce in any proposal made by an approach, such as described in paragraphs (i) to (xii) above, and has failed to disclose the same to his Captain or to his Team Manager, or to a senior Board official or to the Anti Corruption and Security Unit xiv.)
 Has engaged in any conduct which, in the opinion of the Executive Board, relates directly or indirectly to any of the above paragraphs (i) to (xiii) and is prejudicial to the interests of the game of cricket

 Ban for a minimum period of one year and a maximum period of 5 years for any such individual.
-In addition, a fine may be imposed, the amount of which shall be unlimited and left to be assessed in the light of the actual circumstances # by decision of the Executive Board made at its meeting on 10th February 2001 and communicated to Members by notice dated 19th February 2001, the penalty of a ban for life shall mean a ban for a minimum period of 20 years and the use of the expression "ban for life" in the regulations on penalties for match fixing, betting, gambling etc. shall be read and construed accordingly.
+In addition, a fine may be imposed, the amount of which shall be unlimited and left to be assessed in the light of the actual circumstances # by decision of the Executive Board made at its meeting on 10- February 2001 and communicated to Members by notice dated 19- February 2001, the penalty of a ban for life shall mean a ban for a minimum period of 20 years and the use of the expression "ban for life" in the regulations on penalties for match fixing, betting, gambling etc. shall be read and construed accordingly. #by decision of the Executive Board made at its meeting on 26th June 2002 any Player, Administrator, Team Official, Employee, Umpire or Referee found guilty of offences under the ICC Code of Conduct for Players and Team Officials Code Item C4 and banned from International Cricket for any period should also be banned by the relevant Board for that period from all domestic first class and one day cricket.